jdmonin/JSettlers2/doc/Readme.developer.md

 or PostgreSQL installed and configured, or the sqlite jdbc driver for a file-based local database.

-This package was designed to build with eclipse, or with the ANT tool available from [http://ant.apache.org/](http://ant.apache.org/).
+This project was designed to build with eclipse, or with the Ant tool available from [http://ant.apache.org/](http://ant.apache.org/).

 If not using an IDE like eclipse, check the `build.xml` file.
 There may be